 This bleak tone makes The Man Who Wasn’t There one of the Coens’ less accessible films, but it’s arguably one of their most mature and powerful.

 A German thriller based on the Stanford Prison Experiment, Das Experiment sees a prison being constructed in the middle of a research laboratory.
 Said prison is a convincing one, right down to bars on the windows and cameras watching every move.
 And then 20 people are recruited to play the prisoners and guards.

 The setup sees the guards being told to keep everyone in line without resorting to violence, while the prisoners are given a set of rules they need to follow.
 If you quit, you don’t get paid, but all the participants can leave whenever they want to.

-We wouldn't ordinarily look to tell you so much about the setup in one of these descriptions, but it feels important here.
-Because it was that setup that convinced us to rent the DVD many moons ago, and Olivier Hirschbiegel's film very much makes the most of it.
-We'll tell you nothing else about it if it's all the same, other than Hirschbiegel would also make 2004's Downfall, and thus is a key contributor to 5% of all the videos on YouTube.
+We wouldn’t ordinarily look to tell you so much about the setup in one of these descriptions, but it feels important here, because it was that setup that convinced us to rent the DVD many moons ago, and Olivier Hirschbiegel’s movie very much makes the most of it.
+We’ll tell you nothing else about it if it’s all the same, other than Hirschbiegel would also make 2004’s Downfall, and thus is a key contributor to five percent of all the videos on YouTube.